No767/Aimiko/docs/source/guides/dev/index.rst

 Developer Guide
 ================

-Aiko offers a developer guide so future developers can easily get started with the project.
+Aimiko offers a developer guide so future developers can easily get started with the project.

 .. toctree::
    :maxdepth: 2